Anishinaabe: United States

-There are some major issues the various Anishinaabe communities face, such as cultural and language preservation or revitalization, full and independent federal recognition, some Anishinaabe communities are recognized by county or state governments, or are recognized by the federal government only as part of another tribe, disputes with band government(s), treaty rights, personal health issues, mistrust of mainstream medicine, poor relationship with law enforcement, and social disparity such as poor education, high unemployment rates, substance abuse/addiction and domestic violence rates.

 Culture

 Teachings of the Seven Grandfathers

 The Teachings of the Seven Grandfathers are among the most commonly shared teachings in Native culture.
-They hold great significance to the Anishinaabeg and are considered to be the founding principles of their way of life.
+They hold great significance to the Anishinaabe and are considered to be the founding principles of their way of life.
 The Seven Grandfather teachings have been around for centuries, passed on from elders through storytelling.
-These teachings have helped shape the way of life for the Anishinaabeg for years and continue to do so.
+These teachings have helped shape the way of life for the Anishinaabe for years and continue to do so.
 The stories can be adapted to fit specific community values and have been incorporated by organizations, schools, different programs, artists, individualists, and tribes.